 - Survey Control Points used by Survey Crews.

 - Other significant points unique to the project.

-The coordinates listed are state plane coordinates.
-The average projection factor used for the computation of the coordinates for the project is included on the sheet.
-This factor is furnished by Photogrammetry.
-It is shown in the form of a multiplier of the state plane distances to obtain ground distances.
-The station and offset distances shown on this sheet are ground distances.
+All coordinates listed are MoDOT Modified State Plane Coordinates (ground coordinates).
+This is to eliminate the confusion some contactors are having with State Plane Coordinates.
+The average grid factor used for the computation of the coordinates for the project is included on the sheet.
+The stations, offset distances, and coordinates shown on this sheet are ground distances.
 The point ID is the point number or name used in the computations.

 The coordinate point sheet contains the historical data for the alignment information for the project and is a permanent part of the plans.

 Typical section sheets are included in plans and show details and complete dimensions for proposed surfaces, bases, shoulders, ditches, and cut and fill slopes.
 The existing typical section information may be shown or summarized in a list on the typical section sheet when necessary.
 The typical section sheets include items such as pavement and shoulder dimensions, type, etc., to be constructed for highways, ramps, outer roadways, crossroads, and bypasses.
 Typical section sheets are numbered as sheet 2, regardless of the number of typical section sheets required.
 If more than one sheet is required the sheets are numbered “Sheet 1 of _____”, “Sheet 2 of _____”, etc.

 Typical roadway sections are to be developed as reproducible line drawings based on MoDOT's established criteria.
 (MoDOT users with access to ProjectWise can access these drawings under CADD Standards>>Seed Files>>Design-English.)
 These typical sections can also be obtained from the "Figures" box near the top of this article.
 These drawings are available to the district on CADD and are used where applicable or where they can be adapted with a reasonable amount of revision.